Orange carotenoid protein: Singlet oxygen quenching

 As first shown in 2003, the auxiliary function of carotenoids as quenchers of singlet oxygen contributes to the photoprotective role of OCP has also been demonstrated under strong orange-red light, which are conditions where OCP cannot be photoactivated for its energy-quenching role.
 This is significant because all oxygenic phototrophs have a particular risk of oxidative damage initiated by singlet oxygen (1O2), which is produced when their own light-harvesting pigments act as photosensitizers.

 Structure

 3D structure

 The three-dimensional protein structure of OCP (in the OCPO form) was solved in 2003, before its photoprotective role had been defined.
 The 35 kDa protein contains two structural domains: an all-α-helical N-terminal domain (NTD) consisting of two interleaved 4-helix bundles, and a mixed α/β C-terminal domain (CTD).
 The two domains are connected by an extended linker.
 In OCPO, the carotenoid spans both domains, which are tightly associated in this form of protein.
 In 2013 Kerfeld and co-workers showed that the NTD is the effector (quencher) domain of the protein while the CTD plays a regulatory role.

+Chromophore

+OCP requires a keto-carotenoid for its functionality, such as 3'-hydroxyechinenone, echinenone or canthaxanthin.
+The carotenoid carbonyl group is crucial for OCP photoactivity, since this group forms a hydrogen bond with tryptophan and tyrosine residues located within the hydrophobic pocket of C-terminal domain of the protein.
+It is considered that the key structural event initiating the photoconversion sequence is the cleavage of this hydrogen bond.
+OCP can also bind other carotenoids, that do not contain the carbonyl group, such as zeaxanthin, but in this case it is not photoactive.
+Wild-type OCP from Arthrospira maxima, Microcystis aeruginosa, and Aphanizomenon flosaquae binds 3'-hydroxyechinenone.
+Wild-type OCP from Synechocystis sp.
+PCC 6803 binds mosty hydroxyechinenone (and about a 5% fraction of echinenone).
+Wild-type OCP from Tolypothrix sp.
+PCC 7601 binds mostly canthaxanthin (and about a 4% fraction of echinenone).